bangseongbeom/bangseongbeom.github.io/_posts/2020-04-22-avoid-python-builtin-module-names.md

 [^package-main]: [https://docs.python.org/3/library/__main__.html](__main__ — Top-level script environment - The Python Standard Library)

-    > For a package, the same effect can be achieved by including a __main__.py module, the contents of which will be executed when the module is run with -m.
+    > For a package, the same effect can be achieved by including a `__main__.py` module, the contents of which will be executed when the module is run with `-m`.

 {% include example.html %}